Brandon Tauszik

-Brandon Tauszik (born 1986) is a photographer and filmmaker based in California.
+Brandon Tauszik (born 1986) is an American photographer and filmmaker, based in California.

+Life and work

 In 2011, Tauszik began covering the doomsday prophesies of Harold Camping and the Family Radio ministry.
-In 2014, Tauszik pioneered GIF-based storytelling with "Tapered Throne", a portrait of Oakland's black barbers.
+In 2014, Tauszik began a GIF-based series on Oakland's black barbers called Tapered Throne.

 He has directed the music videos for rapper Antwon's "Helicopter" and "Living Every Dream", as well as producer RL Grime's "Heard Me".